Olivia Culpo Says Goodbye To New York Fashion Week With Sexy Red Ensemble

 It’s been a busy week for Olivia Culpo.
-She’s sported some very impressive looks the past few days, the most glamorous being the metallic cut-out dress she wore to the kick-off bash.
+She’s sported some very impressive looks over the past few days, the most glamorous being the metallic cut-out dress she wore to the kick-off bash.
 Culpo was spotted in this sparkling number, which was paired with a matching choker and a pair of silver heels.
 She looked stunning, and this was only one of her many looks this season.

 According to Haute Living, she also made an appearance to celebrate her new magazine cover.
 Sticking to the metallics, she went with a tight-fitting gold dress with matching heels.
 She was a glittering display, and her simple makeup and ponytails did not take away from either look.